muckster5/arm-vga-de10/README.md

 5. Select "Show in separate box" in the dropdown arrow for "Push buttons" and "Seven-segment display" from the the list of peripherals on the right.
 6. Scroll the peripheral list down so VGA pixel buffer is in view.
 7. Press "Continue" from the toolbar at the top.
-8. Use push buttons the first and third push button (from the right) to select a segment within the pixel buffer (indicated by the bordered outline).
+8. Use push buttons (the first and third push button from the right) to select a segment within the pixel buffer (indicated by the bordered outline).
-9. Use the second button (fron the left) to begin editing the currently selected segment.
+9. Use the second button (from the left) to begin editing the currently selected segment.
 The border around the segment will get thicker.
 10. Use the Carworld UART sliders underneath the VGA display to modify the colour (x for red, y for green, z for red).
 11. Reference the seven segment display to see the hex value equivalent of the currently selected colour.
 12. Press the second button (from the left) again to save the current segment.